Pteratato/Oasis/Oasis_CH03.md

 “Shut up, Brims,” Hahn snapped, but there was no real bite to it.

-The three of them were inside the ‘junkhouse’, which was what they called the ramshackle building behind Jakim’ shack, smaller than either of their homes but better protected with sheet metal walls.
+The three of them were inside the ‘junkhouse’, which was what they called the ramshackle building behind Jakim’s shack, smaller than either of their homes but better protected with sheet metal walls.
 The junkhouse had no windows, just a single electric lantern, so it was perpetually dim and dusty with all the crap they had scavenged over the years.

 At the center of the junkhouse, taking up almost the entire square footage of it, was their *pharos*.